Admission Requirements and Deadlines

 Absolute last day the Graduate Advisor will schedule a defense.
 The committee may request changes before final approval.

-Final date to submit the Defense Approval Form and final copy of your thesis to the Graduate School for a May graduation.
+Final date to submit the Defense Approval Form and final copy of your thesis to the Graduate School for an August graduation.
 This means all suggested changes have been made and your major professor has given final approval of these changes.

 Master’s Thesis Checklist